-A major component of our business strategy is our focus on and commitment to our environmental and social responsibilities, in line with the IFC's standards.
-We see this as a fundamental element of ensuring long term business initiatives.
+A major component of our business strategy is our focus on and commitment to our environmental and social responsibilities, in line with international standards.
+We see this as a fundamental element of ensuring long-term business initiatives.
 We are committed to minimizing the impact of our projects on the environment and aim to create mutually beneficial relationships with the local communities in which we operate in order to enhance our ability to create sustainable value in our projects.
 These commitments are embodied in our in-house designed Environmental, Health, Safety and Security management program, which we refer to as "S.P.E.E.D."
 (Safety, Prosperity, Employees, Environment and Community Development).
-Our S.P.E.E.D. program was developed in accordance with several international quality standards, including ISO 14001 for environmental management issues, OHSAS 18001 for occupational health and safety management issues, ISO 26000 for social accountability and workers' rights issues, and applicable World Bank standards.
+Our S.P.E.E.D. program was developed in accordance with several international quality standards, including ISO 14001 (for environmental management issues), OHSAS 18001 (for occupational health and safety management issues), ISO 26000 (for social accountability and workers' rights issues), and applicable World Bank standards.
 See "-Health, safety and environmental matters."

-During 2016, we began the process of certifying ISO 14001 through programs related to the efficient use of natural resources and compliance with environmental regulation.
+During 2016, we began the ISO 14001 certifying process through programs related to the efficient use of natural resources and compliance with environmental regulation.
 We have also provided training to our staff and the communities in which we operate with respect to these matters.

-In August 2017, we obtained the certification ISO 14001:2015 for our Environmental Management Process ("SGA") with the following scope: "Design, construction, operation, maintenance, modernization and dismantlement of GeoPark Colombia S.A.S.'s facilities, for the performance of exploration and oil and gas production activities in the Llanos 34 and VIM-3 blocks, with a commitment to continuously improve our processes."
+In August 2017, we obtained the ISO 14001:2015 certification for our environmental management process for the design, construction, operation, maintenance, modernization and dismantlement of GeoPark Colombia S.A.S.'s facilities, and the performance of exploration and oil and gas production activities in the Llanos 34 and VIM-3 blocks with a commitment to continuously improve our processes.